bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    **CRITICAL**: If you are building for the **TEST NET**, ensure you have built curium using the "**testnet**" target.
 Use this if you are doing a **FORK**.

    These are steps involved in setting up the OS, development environment, and building the nodes that intend to run in one of our Curium zones.
-Please go through this process for your validator and each of your sentries. **ONLY** follow the three specific links listed below, please. **Do not** click through the "next" button at the bottom of the third link, as you only need to execute the steps on these three links specifically.
+Please go through this process for your validator and each of your sentries. **ONLY** follow the three specific links listed below, please. **DO NOT** click through the "next" button at the bottom of the third link, as you only need to execute the steps on these three links specifically.

     i.
 [OS Setup for Curium](/setup/os.md)